-The End of Alzheimer'sby Amylee Amos MS, RDN, IFMCPNews
+The End of Alzheimer'sby Amylee Amos PhD, RDN, IFMCPNews

 Everyone knows a cancer survivor, nobody knows an Alzheimer’s survivor… until now.

 In August 2017 Dale E. Bredesen, MD published his book, The End of Alzheimer’s: The First Program to Prevent and Reverse Cognitive Decline.
 It became an instant NY Times bestseller, and for good reason.
 If you have a loved one with Alzheimer’s disease, if you have a family history of dementia or known genetic risk, or if you just want to avoid devastating cognitive loss, drop everything and go read this book.

 We, as a society are terrified of this disease, and we should be.
 The rates of Alzheimer’s disease and cognitive decline are soaring.
 It’s estimated that 5.5 million Americans are living with Alzheimer’s disease, and this patient base makes up 1 in 10 adults over the age of 65 (1).
 What we are doing to attenuate this health crisis is not working.
 The billions of dollars we’re spending in research to find pharmaceuticals to stop the progression of Alzheimer’s have resulted in a couple of drugs that can only minimally slow the progression of the disease, but that do absolutely nothing to stop it or reverse it (and on top of that they come with a host nasty side effects).
 Compared with the improvements modern medicine has made with cancer, heart disease, and HIV/AIDS, Alzheimer’s disease treatment is a monumental failure.
 In fact, Bredesen points out that of the ten leading causes of death in the United States, Alzheimer’s disease is the only one for which there is no effective treatment.
 Perhaps the issue is that our conventional, mono therapeutic approach to this incredibly complex disease is not complex enough (2).